-A special warranty deed is a conveyance document used for transferring ownership interest in real property.
-It provides a buyer (grantee) with affirmation that the property they’re purchasing is free of any issues that could have arisen during the seller’s (or “grantor”) ownership.
+A special warranty deed is a conveyance document used to transfer real estate ownership.
+The document provides the buyer (or “grantee”) with a warranty that the conveyed property is free of any issues that may have developed during the seller’s (or “grantor”) ownership.
 However, a conveyance executed under this type of deed does not warrant the title against issues made under any previous owners.

 - New Hampshire

 - North Carolina